2025 Singaporean general election: Independent candidates

 Two independent candidates ran in the election.
-Jeremy Tan, candidate for Mountbatten SMC and retired Bitcoin investor, campaigned on investment in Bitcoin, the end of the use of HDB flats as retirement assets, and the introduction of a SGD-denominated Bitcoin exchange-traded fund to protect Singaporeans' savings.
+Jeremy Tan, candidate for Mountbatten SMC and a retired Bitcoin investor, campaigned on investment in Bitcoin, the end of the use of HDB flats as retirement assets, and the introduction of an SGD-denominated Bitcoin exchange-traded fund to protect Singaporeans' savings.
 His opponent, PAP candidate Gho Sze Kee, criticised his policies as "impractical" and called Bitcoin a "wildly volatile" product.
 She added that the PAP "[did] not believe in gambling".
-Tan hosted his only rally throughout the campaign period on the final day, where he called for Goh to disestablish the Singapore Pools branch in Mountbatten in response to her remarks.
-He also cited Temasek's past cryptocurrency investments, including its US$275 million write-down in FTX and a US$200 million funding round for Amber Group, noting its stake in Bitcoin-exposed asset manager BlackRock.
+Tan hosted his only rally on the final day of campaigning, where he called in response for Goh to disestablish the Mountbatten branch of Singapore Pools.

 Darryl Lo, the other independent candidate who was contesting Radin Mas SMC, did not host any physical rallies.
-Instead, he planned to reach voters by distributing 15,000 flyers and putting up 200 posters with the help of 12 volunteers.
+Instead, he distributed 15,000 flyers and put up 200 posters with the help of 12 volunteers as outreach.
 While admitting his lack of political presence, Lo said that he chose to run in Radin Mas SMC as there was no "credible opposition" in the constituency.
 He also promised to advocate for tougher penalties for drink driving, and to help more low-income families in the constituency qualify for the financial assistance scheme of the Ministry of Education (MOE).
 In addition, he supported allowing singles aged 21 and above to purchase HDB flats.
-Lo also rejected donations, saying that he wanted to rely solely on his own efforts and stand on his own merits.
-Despite originally intending to speak at Tan's rally on 1 May, Lo later realised that two independents contesting in different constituencies could not both speak at a rally.
-He instead appeared there to meet with the audience.